udexon/Homoiconism/Q22_OBOR_Scratch.md

 The factors involved in finding solutions for innovations in programming languages involving non-Latin alphabets concern some very fundamental theories in software engineering and mathematics, which are in a very small niche in computer science, yet actually affects the majority of the world population, i.e. those whose mother tongues are not Latin alphabets.

+It is rather ironic that the non-Latin programming language problem has lingered on for over half a century without viable solutions, starting from FORTRAN, the first huaman readable programming language to be run on the first commercial computers, the IBM 704 mainframe.
+It is also ironic that, China, Japan and Korea, despite their successes in other fields in science and engineering, have not produced viable solutions for this problem.
+This further illustrates the complications involved in finding the solutions for non-Latin human natural languages.

 especially

 Intergenerational House ownership as sign of rich poor gap.